Tall Ship

 Master Mountain, Denali, Alaska Read Post »

-You never would imagine he could close up like that, like an oyster, wrinkled mouth sealed shut contours of hermetic
+You would never imagine how he could close up like an oyster, wrinkled mouth sealed shut, contours of hermetic rock.

 He flies in ribbons like my hair undone